cunnie/docs/concourse.md

 |*ci.blabbertabber.com* cert|cheapsslshop.com|$14.85 3-year  <sup>[[inexpensive-SSL]](#inexpensive-SSL)</sup>|$4.95
 |EC2 t2.micro instance|Amazon AWS|$0.0086 / hour <sup>[[t2.micro]](#t2.micro)</sup>|$75.39

+## Acknowledgements

+We'd like to thank [Rob Dimsdale](https://github.com/robdimsdale) of the Concourse team for reviewing the manuscript for accuracy and completeness.

 ## Footnotes

-<a name="android-23"><sup>[android-23]</sup></a> We discovered a bug when we upgraded our
-Travis CI to use the latest Android emulator (API 23, Marshmallow).
-Specifically our builds would fail with `com.android.ddmlib.ShellCommandUnresponsiveException`.
-The problem was posted to [StackOverflow](http://stackoverflow.com/questions/32952413/gradle-commands-fail-on-api-23-google-api-emulator-image-armeabi-v7a), but no solution was offered (at the time of this writing).
-The problem may lie with the image, not with Travis-CI: according to one developer, _["something is up with the API 23 Google API emulator image"](https://github.com/googlemaps/android-maps-utils/issues/207#issuecomment-144904766)_.

-<a name="Travis"><sup>[Travis]</sup></a> Travis CI does not permit ssh'ing into the container
-to troubleshoot the build.
-That, coupled with long feedback times, leads to a frustrating cycle of making small changes, pushing them, waiting [6 minutes](https://travis-ci.org/blabbertabber/blabbertabber/builds/85456216) to determine if they fixed the problem, and starting again.
+<a name="snowflakes"><sup>[snowflakes]</sup></a>
+Even the most innocuous changes to a CI server can be fraught with anxiety: two years ago when we were migrating one of our development team's Jenkins CI server VM from one datastore to another (a very low-risk operation), we needed to have several meetings with the Team's project manager and the anchor before they were willing to allow us to proceed with the migration.

 <a name="ELB-pricing"><sup>[ELB-pricing]</sup></a> ELB pricing, as of this writing, is [$0.025/hour](https://aws.amazon.com/elasticloadbalancing/pricing/), $0.60/day, $219.1455 / year (assuming 365.2425 days / year).

+<a name="m3.large"><sup>[m3.large]</sup></a> Amazon effectively charges [$0.0814/hour](https://aws.amazon.com/ec2/pricing/) for a 1 year term all-upfront m3.large reserved instance.

 <a name="inexpensive-SSL"><sup>[inexpensive-SSL]</sup></a> One shouldn't pay more than
 $25 for a 3-year certificate.
 We used [SSLSHOP](https://www.cheapsslshop.com/comodo-positive-ssl) to purchase our *Comodo Positive SSL*, but there are many good SSL vendors, and we don't endorse one over the other.

 <a name="t2.micro"><sup>[t2.micro]</sup></a> Amazon effectively charges [$0.0086/hour](https://aws.amazon.com/ec2/pricing/) for a 1 year term all-upfront t2.micro reserved instance.

-<a name="m3.large"><sup>[m3.large]</sup></a> Amazon effectively charges [$0.0814/hour](https://aws.amazon.com/ec2/pricing/) for a 1 year term all-upfront m3.large reserved instance.

 # Replacing Travis-CI for Android with Concourse CI